We’re here to answer the question, what is a self-hosted blog? So, let’s do it.

 What is a Self-Hosted Blog?
 Should I Choose a Free or Self-Hosted Blog Platform?

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
-When you purchase cheap web hosting using my one of my affiliate links, the company compensates me, which helps me run this blog and keep my content free of charge to you.
+When you purchase hosting using my one of my affiliate links, the company compensates me, which helps me run this blog and keep my content free of charge to you.
 Know that I also only recommend products I personally stand behind.

 Before making this (big) decision, it’s important to take stock of what your blogging goals are.